 Fast Books

-I inaugurated my press by publishing my long poem “American Baby” in 1983, having taught myself bookbinding out of a book and hand-made 100 copies, most of which I gave away.
-I typeset Melisande Potter’s play “On the Ball” at Zuckermann Harpsichords and put the Fast Books name on it although Dan Potter did all rest of the work.
-My poem sequence “A Sojourn in Paris” made a sweet little book; I wish I had made more of them.
+I inaugurated my press by publishing my long poem “American Baby” in 1983; having taught myself bookbinding out of a book, I hand-made 100 copies, most of which I gave away.
+I typeset Melisande Potter’s play “On the Ball” at Zuckermann Harpsichords and put the Fast Books name on it although Dan Potter did all the rest of the work.
+My poem sequence “A Sojourn in Paris” made a sweet little chapbook; I wish I had made more of them.
 I have published two books of poems by friends, Dan Potter’s “Up Scaffolding” and Gary Zarr’s “The Flight of the Great Red Bird,” a long sequence of haiku in memory of his brother.

 Fast Books may be ordered direct from the publisher.
-For mail orders in the U.S., please add $4 for packaging and shipping.
-Since 2008, our books have appeared in the Ingram catalogue and can be ordered from online booksellers or your favorite bookstore.
+For packaging and postage, please add $5 for the first book, plus $4 for each additional book.
+Since 2008, most of our books have appeared in the Ingram catalogue and can be ordered from your favorite bookstore or online bookseller.

 FAST BOOKS